-2.3 C

 4. Honeywell (HON)

-It is deeply embedded and high quality, but much of that strength is already reflected in valuation.
+These technologies are widely embedded in complex facilities, but much of this strength is already reflected in Honeywell’s valuation.

 Rating: Hold (watch for pullbacks)